Rugby union positions: Full-back

 For much of the history of the sport, the full-back position was almost totally defensive.
 Originally, the ball could be kicked directly into touch from any spot on the field, with a line-out then following at the spot where the ball went into touch.
 This effectively placed a premium on full-backs' skills in kicking from hand.
 The first test tries by full-backs in international matches came relatively early, in 1878 and 1880, but it was not until 1934 that a full-back scored a try in the competition now known as the Six Nations Championship.
 Only three tries had been scored by full-backs in the Championship prior to 1969.
 According to rugby historian John Griffiths, the worldwide adoption of the current law restricting direct kicking into touch in September 1968 (a law previously used in Australia) "revolutionised full-back play".
 J. P. R. Williams of Wales was the first full-back to regularly score tries after the law change, scoring six times in Five Nations matches in the 1970s.

 Notable full-backs include Serge Blanco, who scored 38 tries in 93 tests for France and was known for his counter-attacking ability.
 In 1997, he was among the inaugural set of rugby players inducted into the International Rugby Hall of Fame and in 2011 he was also inducted into the IRB Hall of Fame.
 Four full-backs who played for the British and Irish Lions are in the International Rugby Hall of Fame; Gavin Hastings (also inducted into the IRB Hall in 2013) and Andy Irvine from Scotland, Tom Kiernan from Ireland and the aforementioned Williams.
 Hastings and Irvine were accurate goal-kickers and Kiernan is credited with being the first attacking full-back in Irish rugby.
 Williams was chosen as the greatest Lions full-back at the inaugural Lions Legends Dinner at Lord's in 2008 and is praised for his safety under the high ball, tackling and calm decision making.
 The other full-backs in the International Rugby Hall of Fame are Don Clarke and George Nēpia from New Zealand.
 Clarke, nicknamed "the boot", was an accurate goal kicker and Nēpia was noted for his tackling and kicking ability.
+Also notable is the Red Roses' Ellie Kildunne, the World Rugby Women's 15s Player of the Year 2024, famed for her incredible speed and fondness for the "chip-and-chase" tries.